If you would like to test your maths skills, complete the Numeracy Success Indicator (NSI)

-This Achieve@Uni page focuses on the presentation of data rather than calculations themselves, but other modules in this section of Achieve@Uni outline the basic principles for you.
+Here we focus on the presentation of data rather than calculations themselves, but other sections of this module of Achieve@Uni outline the basic principles for you.
 You may also find it useful to look at Rachel Chrastil’s course ‘Quantitative Literacy and the Humanities'.

 If working with numbers makes you feel uncomfortable or anxious then begin by looking the Maths Anxiety page in our Maths module.
 Once you understand basic principles of sorting or grouping data, it will feel less overwhelming and more manageable.

 For more information on writing about statistical information look at the United Nations Economic Commission for Europe, ‘Making Data Meaningful.
 Part 1: A guide to writing stories about numbers’.